-And so to the game, I’d say in rugby terms it wasn’t classic, but it certainly had shout out loud, exciting moments.
+And so to the game, I’d say in rugby terms it wasn’t a classic, but it certainly had shout out loud, exciting moments.

-Edinburgh were first on the board with a penalty kick from Sam Hidalgo-Clyne after Gloucester were realised for not releasing the man.
+Edinburgh were first on the board with a penalty kick from Sam Hidalgo-Clyne after Gloucester were penalised for not releasing the man.
 The kick was from 35 metres, a difficult kick, but a challenge Hidalgo-Clyne was equal to.

 Greig Laidlaw added a penalty of his own on 9 minutes keeping the scoreboard ticking over. a real shout out loud moment came a mere 2 minutes later as James Hook’s pass saw Jonny May speed through a gap, his pass to Billy Twelvtrees was perfectly timed, he ran in under the posts to score.

 The TMO came into play on 27 minutes, confirming the decision of the referee that Gareth Evans had been held up.
 Jerome Garces couldn’t have been closer, I do wonder on occasion why the decision needs to be referred!